CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 # c7rpimyth
-centos 7 on the raspberrypi with mythtv
+centos 7 on the raspberrypi with *mythtv

+*I use a old mythtv version 28 which will not make you many friends I'm sure.
+I'll update it when i can, feel free to rebuild your own in the meanwhile.
+Pretty sure I give enough information for one to do that.

 Built!
 Two versions r01 is xfce4 based  and r02 is lxqt based.